 On board, we often host auctions with all money collected going right back to the charities we support.

 We often take scientists and experts to do their work while travelling with us, so passengers witness firsthand the impact their money has in the areas we operate.
-Quark and our passengers raise hundreds of thousands of dollars every year in donations and in-kind opportunities for citizen science.
+Quark and our passengers raise hundreds of thousands of dollars annually in donations and in-kind opportunities for citizen science.

 What kind of programming or educational components do you include in your expeditions to ensure guests walk away from the experience more informed?

 The educational component of our programs encourages learning from the start of the voyage all the way through to disembarkation.
 On our cruises, we host daily presentations, workshops, lectures and bar talks with historians, biologists, glaciologists and more.
 Many of these have a conservation slant.

 On a lighter note, why do you think people are so drawn to Antarctica, despite the tumultuous journey, freezing cold weather and generally desolate landscape?

 - Because it’s the end of the world, the 7th and most rarely visited continent